-The child cannot communicate with people, does not look at them, does not use facial expressions, gestures and posture to establish mutual understanding.
+The child cannot communicate with people, does not look at them, does not use facial expressions, gestures and posture to establish rapport.

-The patient is not able to establish contacts with other children on the basis of common activities, interests or emotions.
+The patient cannot make contact with other children based on shared activities, interests or emotions.

-The child does not know the forms of communication that he should know, based on his current age, despite the existence of prerequisites for their establishment.
+The child does not know the forms of communication that he should know, based on his current age, despite the presence of prerequisites for their establishment.

 Impaired social, emotional behavior and communication, deviant (inadequate) type of response to the proposed social contacts.